AdamOssenford/docker/README.md

 This is a fork of the docker 1.7.1 rc3 build.
 The Dockerfile has been modified to compile on a Raspberry Pi2.
 Various Pi  package dependencies are required to successfully build.
 Hopefully a list of those will make it to this readme in the future.

-The operating system on the Raspberry Pi is from hypriot.
-Please visit their site and download the flash utility to get your Pi up and running with docker 1.5.
-[Hypriot Flash Tool](https://github.com/hypriot/flash) [HypriotOS used](http://downloads.hypriot.com/hypriot-rpi-20150329-140334.img.zip)
+The operating system on the Raspberry Pi is from Hypriot.
+Please visit their site and download the flash utility [Hypriot Flash Tool](https://github.com/hypriot/flash) to get your Pi up and running with [HypriotOS](http://downloads.hypriot.com/hypriot-rpi-20150329-140334.img.zip).